 The best Samsung Galaxy deals this month

-Looking for a contract plan on a Samsung Galaxy S8, S8+ or S7?
-We’re here to help you find the best deal, whether you want a nice low monthly cost, nothing to pay upfront, or tons and tons of data.
+Looking for a contract plan on a Samsung Galaxy S9, S9+ or S8?
+We’re here to help you find the best deal, whether you want a nice low monthly cost, nothing to pay upfront, or a plan with tons and tons of data.

 There are plenty of ways to get your hands on one - you can buy it straight from Samsung and get a SIM-only deal, for instance.
 The best way to spread the cost out, however, is to take out a contract plan from a mobile network.

-Samsung's latest flagship phone, the Galaxy S8, hit the shops in April 2017.
-It was a substantial improvement on its predecessor, coming with a massive screen, a new AI, and more processing power than ever.
+Samsung's latest flagship phone, the Galaxy S9, is available for pre-order and will hit the shops proper on 16 March 2018.
+It's a substantial improvement on its predecessor, coming with a massive screen, a new AI, and more processing power than ever.

-Samsung's eighth generation handset looks impressive right off the bat, sporting a smooth (and very tough) glass case.
+Samsung's ninth generation handset looks impressive right off the bat, sporting a smooth (and very tough) glass case.
 The display reaches almost right to the edges, curving sleekly down at the sides.
-You’ll find it in either black, grey, or a sparkly arctic silver.
+You’ll find it in either black, blue, or funky lilac.

 The glass screen is made from extremely tough Gorilla Glass 5.
 Its resistance to damage is among the best on the market, which means that there's less chance you'll have to get the screen replaced anytime soon.
 On top of that, the whole thing is IP68 certified - meaning it’s dust- and water-resistant.